tesar-stepan/gnott/README.md

 Useful for cerain use-case specific batch procesing.

 ## Instalation
-Gnott itself is a simple python script - just download and run in python, but it requires that transvar is present in your system.
+Gnott itself is a simple python script - just download and run in python.
+The only prerequisite is having transvar installed.

 #### Transvar setup: